Quantile Markov Decision Process: Introduction

 In this paper, we study the problem of optimizing quantiles of cumulative rewards of a Markov decision process, which we refer to as a quantile Markov decision process (QMDP).
-Our QMDP formulation considers a quantile objective for an underlying MDP with finite state and action spaces, and with either a finite or infinite horizon.
-We show that the key to solving the optimal policy for a QMDP problem is augmentation of the state space.
+Our QMDP formulation considers a quantile objective for an underlying MDP with finite states and actions, and with either a finite or infinite horizon.
+We show that the key to solving the optimal policy for a QMDP problem is proper augmentation of the state space.
 The augmented state acts as a performance measure of the past cumulative reward and thus ``Markovizes" the optimal decisions.
+This enables us to develop an efficient dynamic programming procedure that finds the optimal QMDP value function for all states and quantiles in one pass.
 In the execution of the optimal policy, the augmented state guides the strategy in subsequent periods to be aggressive, neutral, or conservative.
 We also demonstrate how the same idea extends to the conditional value at risk (CVaR) objective.